 The Clozapine REMS Programwas approved in September 2015 and is a “shared-system” program, meaning that it includes all clozapine medicines approved by the Food and Drug Administration (FDA).
 The Clozapine REMS Program ensures optimal patient monitoring for and management of clozapine-induced severe neutropenia, providing a centralized system for prescribers and pharmacists in managing patient risk, regardless of which clozapine product is being used.
 Prior to the approval of the Clozapine REMS Program, individual clozapine manufacturers operated separate patient registries.

 In response to implementation challenges identified following the approval of the Clozapine REMS Program, the FDA announced, in November 2015, that the deadlines for certification of prescribers and pharmacies would be extended to help ensure that health care professionals had sufficient time to complete certification and to ensure patient access to clozapine was maintained.

-The FDA will continue to work with clozapine manufacturers to address the issues identified when the Clozapine REMS Program was initially implemented.
-We believe that most of the issues have been resolved.
+We believe that most of the issues identified to date have been resolved.
 If prescribers and pharmacies experience problems while attempting to become certified, they should contact the Clozapine REMS Call Center at 844-267-8678.

 In an effort to provide timely clozapine information to prescribers, pharmacies, patients, and distributors, the FDA will post any related updates on clozapine and the Clozapine REMS Program on this page.